estonfle/AllTheBeans/Orval-Localisation.md

 ### Clean up the requestBody and the responses in Swagger for MSW generation

-**MSW handlers** mock network requests at the **network layer**, intercepting actual HTTP calls made by your application (e.g., `fetch`, `axios`) during tests or development.
-This allows you to simulate various API responses—success, errors, delays—without relying on a real backend.
-It's ideal for testing how your app behaves under different network conditions and ensures consistency across development and testing environments.
+**MSW handlers** mock network requests at the **network layer**, intercepting actual HTTP calls made by the application (e.g., `fetch`, `axios`) during tests or development.
+This allows us to simulate various API responses—success, errors, delays—without relying on a real backend.
+It's ideal for testing how the app behaves under different network conditions and ensures consistency across development and testing environments.

 By default, when Swashbuckle (.NET's Swagger generator) creates the swagger.json, it declares that the endpoints can return data in three different formats: text/plain, application/json, and text/json.